RK0731/Deep-reinforcement-learning-for-dynamic-scheduling-of-a-flexible-job-shop/README.md

 > 6. "validation": modules to import trained parameters for experiment.

 Data and trained parameters can be found in folders:

 > 1. "experiment_result": results of experiments in dynamic environments;
 > 2. "routing models": trained routing agent parameters;
 > 3. "sequencing_models": trained sequencing agent parameters.

 ## User Guide

-To use our code as the benchmark, kindly refer to "routing_models" and "sequencing_models" folder for the trained parameters for routing agent (RA) and sequencing agent (SA), respectively.
-Use the class "network_validated" within "brain_machine_S.py" file to build the sequencing neural network; use "build_network_small",  "build_network_medium", and "build_network_large" in "brain_workcenter-R" to build routing networks of different size.
-The state and action functions can also be found in "brain_XXX.py" files.
+Wanna use our code as the benchmark?
+Kindly refer to "routing_models" and "sequencing_models" folders for the trained parameters for routing agent (RA) and sequencing agent (SA), respectively.

+To use trained models:

+Use the class **"network_validated"** within **"brain_machine_S.py"** module to build the sequencing neural network

+Use **"build_network_small",  "build_network_medium", and "build_network_large"** classes in **"brain_workcenter-R"** module to build routing networks of different size.

+The state and action functions can also be found in "brain_machine_S.py" or "brain_workcenter_R.py".

-An alternative way is to test your approach in our simulation model and context, you may create your algorithm and run the simulation in "main_experiment_X.py" files for comparison.
+An alternative way is to test your approach in our simulation model and context, you may create your algorithm and run the simulation in **"main_experiment_R.py", "main_experiment_S.py", "main_experiment_integrated.py"** files for comparison.
 Please refer to the comments in each module to see how to use the simulation model.